-Reporting: Receiving any version of the Facebook ad increased the probability that a report was filed from a municipality by 9.3 percentage points, a 33 percent from the comparison municipalities.
-Similarly, the number of reports increased by 0.34, a 61percent increase compared to the comparison municipalities.
+Reporting: Receiving any version of the Facebook ad increased the probability that a report was filed from a municipality by 10.6 percentage points, a 37 percent from the comparison municipalities.
+Similarly, the number of reports increased by 0.37, a 67 percent increase compared to the comparison municipalities.

 The ads containing the information of where individuals could report —the link to MOE’s website— seemed to be the ones driving these positive effects.

-Municipalities exposed to the reporting campaign experienced a reduction of 8 percentage points in the likelihood of having an irregularity mentioned in the media, and it decreased the probability of a measure of voting record discrepancies by 11 percentage points.
+Electoral Irregularities: Municipalities exposed to the reporting campaign experienced a reduction of 5.5 percentage points in the likelihood of having an irregularity mentioned in the media, and it decreased the probability of a measure of voting record discrepancies by 8 percentage points.
 The largest decline came from instances of vote-buying reported in the media—which is one of the most common types of irregularities in the Colombian context.

 Municipalities where the candidates received a letter informing them about the campaign reported an extra decline in irregularities.
 These results suggest the candidate's reaction to the campaign is an important factor in explaining the observed decline in irregularities.

 Vote share of candidates prone to electoral irregularities: The research team identified the candidates more prone to commit electoral irregularities based on citizens’ perceptions and objective measures of candidates’ engagement in illegal activities.
-Candidates more likely to commit electoral irregularities experienced a 3.8 percentage point decrease in their vote share.
-Researchers estimated that at least 11 percent, and up to 77 percent of this effect is due to the drop in irregularities.
+Candidates more likely to commit electoral irregularities experienced a 2.5 percentage point decrease in their vote share.
+Researchers estimated that at least 28 percent, and up to 97 percent, of this effect is due to the drop in irregularities.